tilgovi/dom-seek/README.md

 ## `seek(iter, where)`

-Adjust the position of a [`NodeIterator`].
+Adjust the position of a [`NodeIterator`] by an offset measured in text code units or to the position immediately before a target node.

+If `where` is a positive integer, seek the iterator forward until the sum of the text code unit lengths of all nodes that the iterator traverses is as close as possible to `where` without exceeding it.

-If the argument is an integer, seeks the iterator forward (if `where` is positive) or backward (if `where` is negative) until `where` text code units have been traversed or the iterator is exhausted.
+If `where` is a negative integer, seek the iterator backward until the sum of the text code unit lengths of all nodes that the iterator traverses is as close as possible to the positive value of `where` without exceeding it.

-If the argument is a node, seeks the iterator forward or backward until its pointer is positioned immediately before the target node.
+If `where` is a node, seek the iterator forward or backward until its pointer is positioned immediately before the target node.

-After seeking, the iterator will refer to the point before its reference node (its `pointerBeforeReferencNode` property will be `true`).

-Returns the change in the offset.
-Note that this will be negative when the traversal causes the iterator to move backward.
+Return the number of text code units between the initial and final iterator positions.
+This number will be negative when the traversal causes the iterator to traverse backward in document order.

+After this function returns, the `pointerBeforeReferencNode` property of the iterator should be `true`.
+The function may return a value less than `where` if returning `where` exactly would result in the iterator pointing after the last text node that its root node contains.

-Raises `InvalidStateError` when the root node of the iterator contains no text or `iter` is not a `NodeIterator` with a `whatToShow` property equal to `NodeFilter.SHOW_TEXT`.
+Raise `InvalidStateError` when the root node of the iterator contains no text, the `whatToShow` property of the iterator is not `NodeFilter.SHOW_TEXT`, or when the `where` argument specifies a traversal beyond the bounds of the root node of the iterator.

 [`NodeIterator`]: https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator